DevOps-MBSE/AaC/docs/docs/user_guide/index.md

 | Visualization | ❌ In-progress | N/A |

 # Getting started
-Not sure where to start?
+Not sure where to start with AaC?
 We've got you covered; just checkout [Getting Started](./getting_started)!

 # AaC DSL Overview